microserv/Stavekontroll/README.md

 Searchterms are corrected/completed using an index of words that appear in articles.
 Generic words are corrected/completed using a generic list of words.

-(Only searchterms are being implemented at the moment; generic completion/correction will be mediocre).